Playing for 3D Human Recovery: Experiments

 \textbf{Amount of \name Data.} In Fig. \ref{fig:data_amount}, we delve deeper into the impact of data quantity on 3DPW test set.
 HMR is used as the base model with BT setting.
 The amount of \name data used is expressed as multiples of the total quantity of real datasets ($\sim$300K \cite{kolotouros2019learning}).
 For example, $2\times$ means the amount of \name is twice as much as the real data in the BT.
 A consistent downward trend in the errors ($\sim$6 mm decrease) with increasing \name data used in the training is observed.
 Since real data is expensive to acquire, synthetic data may play an important role in scaling up 3D human recovery in real life.

 \textbf{Synthetic Data as a Scalable Supplement.} We collate more experiments with different real-synthetic data ratios in Table \ref{tab:data_ratio}, using HMR+ as the base method and BT as the data mixture strategy.
 We observe that 1) Adding more data, synthetic and real alike, generally improve the performance.
 2) Mixing 75\% real data with 25\% synthetic data performs well (200K to 400K data).
 3) When the data amount increases, high ratio of real data cannot be sustained beyond 300K data due to insufficient real data.
 However, additional synthetic data still improves model performance.
-These experiments reaffirm that synthetic data complements real data, and more importantly, synthetic data serves as an easily scalable training source to supplement typically limited real data.
+These experiments reaffirm that synthetic data complements real data.
+More importantly, in real practice, synthetic data can serve as an easily scalable training source to supplement typically limited real data that is too expensive to accumulate further.

 \textbf{Impact of Data Scarcity.} In Fig. \ref{fig:systematic_study}, we systematically study the HMR+ model trained with BT and evaluate its performance on \name, subjected to different data density for factors such as camera angle, pose, and occlusion.
 We discretize all examples evaluated to obtain and plot the data density with bins, and compute the mean error for each bin to form the curves.
 A consistent observation across factors is that the model performance deteriorates drastically when data density declines, indicating high model sensitivity to data scarcity.
 Hence, strategically collected synthetic data may effectively supplement the real counterpart, which is often difficult to obtain.